 Chochołowska Valley

 Dolina Chochołowska is the longest valley in the Polish part of the Tatra mountains.
 In total it covers 35 square kilometres.
 Especially in March-April the easy hike up is very popular, as Poles are eager to spot the fields of crocuses.
-Timing of this visit is of the essence, as during my only hike up so far, back in 2021, I was just a bit too early.
+Timing of this visit is of the essence, as during my first hike up so far, back in 2021, I was just a bit too early.
 Searching the whole day for them, and with the flower fields expecting them higher up still underneath snow, I finally spot them at the end of the hike.
 When I left the parking lot to go.

 Czarny Staw Gąsienicowy